brajeshwar/brajeshwar.github.io/_posts/2013/2013-06-04-typography-one-of-the-most-important-aspect-of-web-design.md

----
-layout: post
-title: Typography, One of the Most Important Aspect of Web Design
+# Typography, One of the Most Important Aspect of Web Design
----

 I say, "your web-design is already half done when you've taken care of the Typography."
 Typography is such an important aspect of User Interface Designs that it would be total folly to neglect it in the underneaths of font-family, font-size and font-weights.